francoism90/hub/podman/README.md

 alias --save hub '~/path/to/hub/bin/quadlet'
 ```

-This allows to interact with the `systemd-hub-app` container.
+This allows to interact with the `systemd-hub-app` container using the same syntax like Sail, see `hub -h` for details.